 …

+For vehicles subject to paragraph 1.1. of this annex, Slopeκ shall be set to a constant value of 0.25 dB/(km/h) for further calculation.

-For vehicles subject to paragraph 1.1. of this annex, Slopeκ shall be set to a constant value of 0.25 dB/(km/h) for further calculation."
+For vehicles subject to paragraph 1.1. of this annex, the sound measurements shall be evaluated as function of vehicle speed and Slopeκ shall be set to a constant value of 0.25 dB/(km/h) for further calculation."

 Paragraph 3.3., amend to read: